remix-run/remix-website/data/posts/shop-case-study.md

 Finally, the pages needed to be Server-Side Rendered (SSR) for the best UX and SEO.
 While Shopify already had methods for building React apps with SSR, the Shop team was eager to experiment with Remix.
 They needed something that would allow them to launch quickly, and rapidly add new features and pages over time.

-### Shop AI
+### Proof of concept: Shop.ai

 In February of 2023, shortly before the Shop.app work began, the lead developers on the team had a similar, but smaller-scoped challenge: build an AI-powered shopping assistant on the web.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Shop smarter with <a href="https://t.co/7YAW0Tk8Rh">https://t.co/7YAW0Tk8Rh</a>!
 We&#39;ve brought our ChatGPT-powered shopping assistant to the web — try it out, and don’t forget to sign in with Shop to save your faves 💜 <a href="https://t.co/DpSdLEr4QD">pic.twitter.com/DpSdLEr4QD</a></p>&mdash; Shop (@shop) <a href="https://twitter.com/shop/status/1636022946127831040?ref_src=twsrc%5Etfw">March 15, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-[Shop.ai][shop.ai] now redirects to [shop.app][shop.app], but at the time it was a single webpage showing off a Shop chatbot built on top of OpenAI's newly released ChatGPT.
+[Shop.ai][shop.ai] now redirects to [Shop.app][shop.app], but the initial version was a single webpage showing off a Shop chatbot built on top of OpenAI's newly released ChatGPT.

 The team had ~1 month to build this site.
-They chose Remix, believing it would expedite this project.
-Even though they didn't use many of the features that makes Remix great (data fetching, routing, nested layouts, etc.), they still found it to be a fast and adaptable framework, which is exactly what they were looking for.
+They were looking for a fast and adaptable framework to expedite this project.
+This was a perfect opportunity to try Remix.
+Even though they didn't use many of the features that makes Remix great (data fetching, routing, nested layouts, etc.), it proved to be straightforward and flexible enough for Shop.ai.

-This positive experience gave them confidence to go with Remix when it came time to build Shop.app.
+This positive experience gave them confidence to pick Remix when it came time to build Shop.app.

-### Monorepo with React Native
+### Monorepo + Remix = Success

 As mentioned, the Shop native app is built with React Native.
 To ease development between the iOS, Android, and web versions of Shop, the team uses a monorepo that contains the source code for all three.